ooneri/Google-Data-Analytics_Cyclistic/README.md

 ## PROCESS
 Data cleaning process:
-1. I created the column “ride_length” and the length of each ride which was calculated by subtracting　“started_at” from “ended_at” and then formatted as HH:MM:SS.
+1. I created the column “ride_length” and the length of each ride which was calculated by subtracting　“started_at” from “ended_at” and then formatted as hours.
 2. I created the column “day_of_week” as the day of the week that the ride started.
-3. I separeted the columns “started_at” and “ended_at” to date & time each.

 ## ANALYZE